Sharan-G-S/Intelligent-Model-Selector/README.md

 **Traditional approach:** User picks a model → May choose wrong one → Poor results

-**SeptemberAI approach:** System analyzes query → Picks best model → Optimal results
+**Our approach:** System analyzes query → Picks best model → Optimal results

 This ensures you always get the best answer from the most suitable AI model for your specific question.

-## Support

-For questions or issues, the system automatically routes your query to the appropriate model that can help best!